-One of your staff members has taken a new position in another school or unit.* For him or her, it's an exciting time and opportunity.
-As a manager, it may be an overwhelming process.
+One of your staff members has taken a new position in another school or unit.* It can be an exciting time for the employee but quite possibly an overwhelming feeling for the manager.
 What can you do to support the transition and maintain a positive and productive workplace?

 Below are suggested tips and actions we recommend you take to ensure a seamless transition for your staff employee and the rest of your team.
 For faculty, visit the Faculty Affairs Office for information and policies related to transferring appointments.

 Stanford Health Care and Stanford Children's Health are separate entities from the institution.
 Therefore, staff employees who end employment with the university are being separately hired at one of the hospitals, and are not considered a transfer.

 Before your employee departs, it's important to get an understanding of what projects he or she was working on.
 Request a project status report, which details where the employee left off on each project, timelines and next steps.
 This report will help you identify where you need temporary project management support until a replacement is hired.

 Ask your employee to draft a to-do list of key actions and important tasks that should be completed by his/her replacement in the first few weeks and months on the job.
 The list may also include lessons-learned or other tips to help the new employee acclimate to their role.
 This will assist you in prioritizing your new hire's workload when they begin.